sophia172/pose_pretrain/README.md

 3. **Configurable**: Extensive configuration options without code changes
 4. **Efficient Data Pipeline**: Caching, parallel loading, and precomputed statistics
 5. **Visualization Tools**: Comprehensive visualization for model outputs
+6. **Multiple Model Architectures**: Support for both standard Transformer and Vision Transformer models
+7. **Cross-Platform Hardware Support**: Runs on NVIDIA GPUs and Apple Silicon M-series chips
+8. **Portable Import Structure**: Relative imports ensure code works regardless of project location

+## Import Structure

+The project uses a modular import structure that makes it portable and easy to understand:

+- **Relative Imports**: All internal imports use relative paths (e.g., `from .datasets import Human36MDataset`)
+- **Module Organization**: Components are organized into logical modules that can be imported independently
+- **Path Independence**: The codebase automatically adapts to its location with no hardcoded paths

+## Progress Tracking

+The system provides rich visual feedback during training:

+- **Colorful Console Output**: Uses ANSI colors for better readability
+- **Progress Bars**: Visual indicators for epoch and batch progress
+- **Training Statistics**: Real-time loss values and metrics
+- **Device Information**: Automatic detection and display of available hardware

 ## Workflow Guide